giellalt/giellalt.github.io/infra/MarkdownTestReference.md

 Oslo:

-Single poinst can in some cases be rendered fully zoomed in, zoom out to get the right view if that happens.
+Single points can in some cases be rendered fully zoomed in, zoom out to get the right view if that happens.

 ```geojson
 {